Administration Basic Sciences Clinical Sciences Centers of Excellence

 Visiting Students

-International Students should contact Mrs. Lindy Mills, 504-568-4874, in the Office of Student Affairs for all information regarding visa, health insurance, malpractice insurance and other university requirements.
+Only international students from AAMC accredited medical schools are accepted.
+Interested students should contact Ms. Melanie Brown at 504-568-4874 in the Office of Student Affairs for all information regarding visa, health insurance, malpractice insurance and other university requirements.

 University requirements: The following courses, at University Hospital, are limited to LSU students: